About GST Distribution

 While the arrangements can be complex, the aim is simple: to provide states with the opportunity to provide their residents with comparable services.

-- a new equalisation benchmark linked to the fiscally stronger of NSW or Victoria
+- a new equalisation benchmark linked to the fiscally stronger of NSW or Victoria (no state’s per person GST amount can fall below this level)

 - a GST relativity floor